-Note: This memoir story of a distant place and time has run before.
+Note: My memoir of a distant place and time has become a post-Thanksgiving tradition here.

 It was 1953.
 My father was the secretary of the Chamber of Commerce in Cañon City, Colorado.
 We rented a big old stone ranch house just outside of town.
 Kit Carson was reputed to have signed a treaty with the Utes underneath a massive old cottonwood in the back yard.
 Behind the tree was a big screen house and beyond that the barn, assorted sheds and outbuildings, the caretaker’s cottage and the spring house built into the side of hill with its entry way of cut sod.

 The day after Thanksgiving the men from town—the merchants, their sons plus some of the teachers from the high school, police and sheriff’s deputies, and even a real cowboy or two from nearby ranches came to build the Christmas street decorations.

 They had two farm wagons drawn by enormous hairy-footed draft horses filled with spruce boughs.
 The sharp smell of the sap still running fresh from the cut branches knifed through the crisp air.
 There was a lot of laughing and shouting and some cussing as the men brought armloads of the boughs into the screen house.Dad, W.M.
 Murfin, in Cheyenne about a year after the street decoration project.